PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Troll, not being smart enough to fear a shrewd merchant's smile -- and generally not knowing what the hell was going on -- took the relatively tiny mace in it's absolutely gigantic hand.

 "There," said Boltac, and he released the mace.
-No sooner had he let go of the bejeweled head of the mace than the Troll collapsed to the rough stone floor as if it had been smashed there by the hand of an angry God.
+No sooner did let go of the bejeweled head of the mace than the Troll collapsed to the rough stone floor as if he had been smashed there by the hand of an angry God.

-# Aftermath of Troll #
+# 22

 Pinned to the floor, the Troll looked much less fierce now.
 His eyes were wide, and shifting fearfully as he whimpered a little.
-His foul claw remained tightly wrapped around the silver mace.
+His foul claw remained tightly wrapped around the ornate mace.

 "What is that?" asked Rattick.